-Youngstown Studio will be hosting a free movie night in Mauthe Park.
-The first showing will be Gozilla vs. Kong on Friday, June 18 at 7 p.m.
-If you can’t make it to this one, there will be two more scheduled movie nights for July 16 and August 20 at 7 p.m.
+Youngstown Studio will be hosting free movie nights in Mauthe Park.
+There are two scheduled movie nights for July 16 (WILL BE RESCHEDULED FOR LATER DATE) and August 20 at 7 p.m.
 More information can be found on Facebook.

 ACTION and GROW Urban Pop-Up Farmer’s Markets

 The markets, which offer locally grown produce, will be at various locations in the city from June to September.
-The next market is scheduled for Friday, June 25 at 11 a.m.- 2 p.m. in Federal Plaza downtown.
 A full schedule is available on their website.